ChristineKitchens/Mapping_Earthquakes/README.md

 # Mapping Earthquakes
-Interactive map showing showing earthquake impacts using JavaScript and mapbox.
+Interactive map showing earthquake impacts using JavaScript and mapbox.
 Earthquake data is obtained from [USGS](https://earthquake.usgs.gov/earthquakes/map/?extent=21.77991,-130.16602&extent=51.91717,-59.85352).

 ## How to Use
 ### Setup